Alicia Munnell

-Alicia Haydock Munnell (born December 6, 1942) is an American economist who is the Peter F. Drucker Professor of Management Sciences at Boston College's Carroll School of Management.
+Alicia Haydock Munnell (born December 6, 1942) is an American economist who was the Peter F. Drucker Professor of Management Sciences at Boston College's Carroll School of Management from 1997-2024.
 Educated at Wellesley College, Boston University, and Harvard University, Munnell spent 20 years as an economist at the Federal Reserve Bank of Boston, where she researched wealth, savings, and retirement among American workers.
 She served in the Bill Clinton administration as Assistant Secretary of the Treasury for Economic Policy and as a member of the Council of Economic Advisers.
-Since 1997 she has been a professor at Boston College and director of its Center for Retirement Research, where she writes on retirement income policy.
+She founded the Center for Retirement Research at Boston College in 1998 and served as its director until she stepped down at the end of 2024.

 Early life and education

 Alicia Haydock Munnell was born December 6, 1942, in New York City.
 In 1964 she received a B.A. in economics from Wellesley College, where she was a member of Phi Beta Kappa.
 She received an M.A. in economics from Boston University in 1966 and a Ph.D. in economics from Harvard University in 1973.
 At Harvard she studied public and private retirement savings plans.